yasufum/dpdk-installer/README.md

 #### (2) ssh

-Ansible uses ssh to install tools on remote server, so you have to ssh client into ansible-server in which ansible is installed.
+Ansible uses ssh to install tools on remote server, so you have to ssh client into ansible server in which ansible is installed.

-You also have to install sshd into ansible-clients to install DPDK or other tools.
+You also have to install sshd in ansible clients before install DPDK or other tools.